arshad-yaseen/coffi/README.md

   cwd: path.join(__dirname, "config"),
   maxDepth: 1, // (set to 1 to search only in current directory)
-  preferredPath: "path/to/config.js", // Skip search and load from this path });
+  preferredPath: "path/to/config.js", // Skip search and load from this path
+  packageJsonProperty: "myConfig", // Load configuration from package.json });
 ```

 The `preferredPath` option allows you to specify an exact file path to load, bypassing the normal file search process.
 When provided, coffi will directly load the configuration from this path.

+The `packageJsonProperty` option allows you to load configuration directly from a property in your project's package.json file.
+When specified, coffi will look for a property with this name in the nearest package.json file, and if found, will use its value as the configuration.
+This takes precedence over all other configuration sources, making it convenient for projects where you prefer to keep configuration in package.json.